Advanced Technology Center

 Hundreds of Bates Technical College students will study and learn in a new state-of-the-art building when it opens on Central/Mohler Campus in 2015.

-When completed, the building will house student services and faculty offices, a library, Engineering and Information Technology career education programs, and the Digital Media program.
-The $23 million building will include meeting spaces for events, trade shows and conferences, and is designed to meet silver certification standard from the United States Green Building Council's Leadership in Energy and Environmental Design program.
+When completed, the building will house student services and faculty offices, general education classrooms, a learning resource center, Engineering and Information Technology career education programs, and the Digital Media program.
+The $23 million in campus improvements will include meeting spaces for events, trade shows and conferences, and is designed to meet gold certification standard from the United States Green Building Council's Leadership in Energy and Environmental Design program.
 The new two-story construction will include a large studio lab, which will serve as an iconic element the public will be able to view from 19th Street.

 Award-winning artist Heath Satow will build a mirror-polished stainless steel sculpture that will reach 20 feet into the sky.
 The tower will be situated near the Advanced Technology Center, between the Mohler Building and the new construction.
 Because of the reflective nature of the art piece, viewers will see the iconic TV tower and satellite dishes in the sculpture, along with the environmental colors reflected in the piece.
 The sculpture, titled YES, will reflect its environment.
 We invite you to take a visual tour of this exciting public art piece.

 The college purchased the property for its Central/Mohler Campus, home to KBTC Public Television and Pierce County Television, from KSTW in 2001.
 This is the second new building for the college since becoming part of the state's community and technical college system in 1991, and the first since 2006, when Bates opened a 44,000 square foot building at South Campus.